-The inverse trigonometric functions available in the keyboard are the arcsine (ASIN), arccosine (ACOS), and arctangent (ATAN), available through the keystroke combinations , as a cost of the inverse trigonometric functions represent angles, the answer from these functions will be given in the selected angular measure (DEG, RAD, GRD).
+The inverse trigonometric functions available in the keyboard are the arcsine (ASIN), arccosine (ACOS), and arctangent (ATAN), available through the keystroke combinations (ASIN , ASIN , ACOS , and (ATAN , respectively.
+Since the inverse trigonometric functions represent angles, the answer from these functions will be given in the selected angular measure (DEG, RAD, GRD).
 Some examples are shown next: